 Dr. Ron Ehrlich: And what do you say to people let’s say okay well, mercury released from a filling is a problem I accept that.
 What about the issue of resins and the potential by you know, compatibility issues there?
 I mean the bisphenol.

-Dr. Ron Ehrlich: Let’s take a step back because this is all about materials and the raisin materials are important is because of tooth decay.
+Dr. Ron Ehrlich: Let’s take a step back because this is all about materials and the reason materials are important is because of tooth decay.
 Now I know you have this, you’ve talked about this hormonal control aspect of tooth decay.
 Can you tell our listener a little bit more about that?

-One of them, of course, is an increase in the production of free radicals and normally these radicals will be neutralised by what we call antioxidants.
-Which are substances found in your food which will neutralise these radicals and prevent them from causing damage?
+One of them, of course, is an increase in the production of free radicals and normally these radicals will be neutralised by what we call antioxidants, which are substances found in your food which will neutralise these radicals and prevent them from causing damage.

-So, it’s of course if you clean you take very well yeah well, we used to say a clean tooth doesn’t decay it’s true to us to a great extent.
+So, it’s of course if you clean you teeth very well yeah well, we used to say a clean tooth doesn’t decay it’s true to us to a great extent.
 However, you still have these systemic changes which will cause problems in many ways.
-So, it’s not just tooth decay.
+So, it’s not just the tooth decay.

 Dr. Ron Ehrlich: Yeah, it’s so appealing always, isn’t it?
 That simple you eat sugar bacteria produce acid, acid makes a hole in the teeth.
 But as you are pointing out I mean this is nerve inside a tooth is creating a pressure which kind of washes the tooth you know in a sense.
 The movement is out.

 And of course, if we suppress the dental manifestations, we select the other problems, right?
 So, this brings back the importance of balance and in fact I always tell my patient that your symptoms or the signs are never the actual real problem.
-So, tooth decay is itself is not the real problem it’s the implementation of something deeper than going on.
+So, tooth decay is itself is not the real problem it’s simply the manifestation of something deeper than going on.
 And unless you fix that you still have a problem.
 Even if you are able to let’s say suppress the manifestation because that’s what conventional medicine does very well.